How StopFlex Manufactures Long-Fiber Carbon Ceramic Brakes (C/SiC)

 From Fiber Preform to Validated C/SiC Rotor

-Carbon-ceramic brake discs are not coated iron.
-They are ceramic-matrix composites built on a 3D carbon-fiber reinforcement architecture, then densified via liquid silicon infiltration to form a C/SiC structure.
-Below is the process in six steps, from preform to validation.
+Carbon-ceramic brake discs are ceramic-matrix composites, not coated iron.
+The rotor starts as a continuous long-fiber reinforcement architecture, then is densified via Liquid Silicon Infiltration (LSI) to form a C/SiC structure.
+Below is the six-step process, from preform to dyno validation.

 Quick definitions